hullukebu/uniswap-clone/README.md

 ## Don (Hullukebu):

 This is my first Web 3.0 project and first project with partner (Miika (Syrde)).
 We both makes our own version of this Uniswap-clone project.
-I learn so much about Next.js and Solidity.
+When I did this project, I learned a lot of important skills related to it Next.js and Solidity.